-- VP Academic, or designate with the approval of the President (Chair, non-voting);
+- Vice-President, Academic & Provost or designate with the approval of the President (Chair, non-voting);

-- Dean (or designate) from another faculty with approval of the VP Academic; and
+- Dean (or designate) from another faculty with approval of the Vice-President, Academic & Provost;

-- Two faculty selected by the Chair from the home faculty’s tenured and continuing faculty, who were not members of the Faculty Peer Review Committee which made the decision being appealed, both of whom must be of equal or where possible higher rank than the candidate.
+- Two (2) faculty selected by the Chair from the home faculty’s tenured faculty, both of whom must be of equal or where possible higher rank than the candidate; and